 Building a FAQs page means that you are spending your time providing customers with answers and understanding their problems.
 The better you understand customers’ pain points and solve their issues, the better you improve your customer experience and win their loyalty.

 Customers don’t have much patience to sit and wait for a long time for some simple answers.
 Instead, they turn into your competitors’ customers.
-By giving good and helpful FAQs, you can make sure that customers can find the answers they need and keep them staying on your site.
+By creating a FAQs page, you can ensure that customers can find the answers they need and keep them on your site.